CMS-Enterprise/sbom-harbor/book/src/overview/how-does-harbor-fit-in.md

 ## How does Harbor fit in?

-Unlike automobile manufacturing, software development and procurement is happening in virtually every organization in the industrialized world.
+Unlike automobile manufacturing, software development. maintenance, and procurement is happening in virtually every organization in the industrialized world.
 The identity and operations locales of the world's automobile manufacturers and parts suppliers is arguably knowable and can be regulated.

 Conversely, the number of software systems, developers, consumers, and operators on the planet is a far more challenging catalog to develop and maintain.
 Even if you could identify all the developers